w3c-ccg/traceability-interop/docs/tutorials/presentations-verify/README.md

 This tutorial will be picking up where the Presentations Exchange Tutorial left off; the quickest way to get set up to work on this tutorial is to:

-1. Duplicate the "Presentations Exchange Tutorial" and rename it to "Presentations Verify Tutorial".
+1. Duplicate the "Presentations Exchange Tutorial" collection and rename it to "Presentations Verify Tutorial".
-1. Duplicate the "Presentations Exchange Environment" and rename it to "Presentations Verify Environment".
+1. Duplicate the "Presentations Exchange Tutorial" environment and rename it to "Presentations Verify Tutorial".

-Be sure to activate the new "Presentations Verify Environment" by selecting it in the drop-down menu at the top-right of the Postman interface.
+Be sure to activate the new "Presentations Verify Tutorial" environment by selecting it in the drop-down menu at the top-right of the Postman interface.

 <img src="./resources/select-environment.png"/>